microsoft/vscode-wiki/Custom-eslint-rules.md

 VS Code use a set of custom [ESLint](http://eslint.org) to enforce repo specific coding rules and styles.
-Thees custom rules are run in addition to many standard ESLine rules.
-Example custom rules includes:
+These custom rules are run in addition to many standard ESLine rules we enable in the project.
+Some example custom rules includes:

 - Enforcing proper code layering
 - Preventing checking in of `test.only(...)`
 - Enforcing conventions in `vscode.d.ts`

+Custom rules are mostly used for enforcing or banning certain coding patterns.
+We tend to leave stylistic choices up to area owners unless there's a good reason to enforce something project wide.

-This doc provides a brief overview of how these rules are setup and how you can add a new one
+This doc provides a brief overview of how these rules are setup and how you can add a new one.

 # Resources
 - [ESLint rules](https://eslint.org/docs/latest/extend/custom-rules) — General documentation about writing eslint rules